benahm/jquery.throwable/README.md

 ## Options
     * gravity: object {x:valueX,y:valueY}
-    * containment: define the limits where the object can be dragged default window you can specify custom containment by giving array [x1,y1,x2,y2]
+    * containment: define the limits where the object can be thrown default window you can specify custom containment by giving array [x1,y1,x2,y2]
     * shape: define the shape of the object by default "box" and you can specify "circle"
     * drag: boolean to specify if the object will be draggable or not, by default true
-    * impulse: you can specify un impluse to apply on the object by giving an object {f: define the energy of the impluse (number)
+    * impulse: you can specify un impluse to apply on the object by giving an object {
+                   f: forceValue, // define the energy of the impluse (number)
-                   p: define the direction on the impluse object like the gravity option
+                   p: pointDirection //define the direction on the impluse object like the gravity option }

-## Events
+## Events & Callbacks
     * no events, Work in progress

 ## Requirements